 This is the main local market of the town and is located right in the downtown of Nyaung-U. The market is mostly local meat, fish, vegetables, and spices.
 You cannot find many souvenirs here, however, it’s well worth a visit in the early morning.
 The market is another great place to observe local life and also a great place for street photography.

-Visit Ancient Minnanthu Village
+Visit Ancient Minnanthu Village in Bagan

 The village is very close to Bagan, roughly 10 minutes away with the e-bike.
 In the village, you can see the locals making handicrafts and souvenirs to sell in front of Pagodas and observe the traditional sesame and peanut oil making process.
 If you do not have plans to visit any other of the small villages around Myanmar, make sure to visit at least Minnanthu Village.
 It’s so close to Bagan that it would be a shame to skip it!